jarnaldich/jarnaldich.github.com/drafts/spacemacs-python.md

 Also notice that the rest of arguments will be the defaults for building a project and making tests, in case you need to tweak something.

 ### Toggle between test and implementation
-One of the things proectile can do is switching between the test and implementation.
+One of the things projectile can do is switching between the test and implementation.
 You may need to include a function to accomodate whatever convention you use for test files and add it to the `dotspacemacs/config` defun.
 In my case, I use a `test_` prefix in my test files.

 ```lisp
   (setq projectile-test-prefix-function